Rosgen Stream Classification

-The Rosgen Stream Classification is a system for natural rivers in which morphological arrangements of stream characteristics are organized into relatively homogeneous stream types.
-This is a widely-used method for classifying streams and rivers based on common patterns of channel morphology.
+The Rosgen Stream Classification is a system for rivers and in which morphology arrangements of stream characteristics are organized into relatively homogeneous stream types.
+The Rosgen Classification System was developed by David L. Rosgen in 1994's "A Classification of Natural Rivers".
+This is a widely used method for classifying streams and rivers based on common patterns of channel morphology.
 The specific objectives of this stream classification system are as follows: 1) predict a rivers behavior from its appearance; 2) develop specific hydrologic and sediment relationships for a given stream type and its state; 3) provide mechanisms to extrapolate site-specific data to stream reaches having similar characteristics; and 4) provide a consistent frame of reference for communicating stream morphology and condition among a variety of disciplines and interested parties.
 These objectives are met through Rosgen's four hierarchical levels (I-IV) of river morphology.

 Hierarchy of the Rosgen Stream Classification

 Level I: Geomorphic Characterization

 Level I categorize stream types into letters A - G based on their geomorphic characteristics that result from the integration of basin relief, land form, and valley morphology.
 This is a general way in which the morphology of a stream can be described.
 Many of the Level I criteria can be determined through topographic and landform maps, aerial imagery, and geospatial data.